joelfranke/obstacle-rest/README.md

 {
-	"bibNo" : 123, //(integer, mandatory) -- Bib NUMBER of the participant read from the scanned or manually entered code "location" : "start", //string, mandatory) -- One of "start", "finish", "rope", case sensitive "time" : 2 //(string, mandatory) -- timestamp or elapsed time to be written to database
+	"bibNo" : 123, //(integer, mandatory) -- Bib NUMBER of the participant read from the scanned or manually entered code "location" : "start", //string, mandatory) -- One of "start", "finish", "rope", case sensitive "deviceTime" : "8:28:29 AM", //(string, mandatory) -- timestamp or elapsed time to be written to database "bibFromBand": true, //(boolean, optional) -- BOOLEAN value indicating whether the bibNo was manually entered (false) or scanned (true).

 }
 ```